emotional-expressions-lab/eNVBs-of-Winning-and-Losing/docs/README.md

 ├── BAPCS/                                 Supplementary manual BAPCS annotations (see note below) └── docs/
-    ├── data_dictionary.md                 Column-by-column description of the data ├── preprocessing.md                   How the data was produced (pipeline) └── CHANGELOG.md                       Version history of the released dataset
+    ├── data_dictionary.md                 Column-by-column description of the data ├── preprocessing.md                   How the data was produced and processed └── CHANGELOG.md                       Version history of the released dataset
 ```